 Now that you know what microfiber and cotton are, let’s move on to the question that you really want answered—which is right for you?
 When deciding on how to buy sheets that are right for you, it’s best to break down how each fabric measures up in a few key categories:

 In the debate between microfiber vs cotton sheets, the answer for which is better is highly dependent on individual preference.
-Cotton sheets bolster cotton’s famed breathability, versatility, and sigh-worthy softness.
-Their eco-friendliness—combined with cotton’s temperature-regulating and hypoallergenic qualities—make cotton sheets a sound investment for any sleeper.
+Quality cotton sheets bolster cotton’s famed breathability, versatility, and sigh-worthy softness.
+Their eco-friendliness—combined with cotton’s temperature-regulating and hypoallergenic qualities—make high quality cotton sheets a sound investment for any sleeper.

-Microfiber, though a synthetic material, does not pale in comparison to other natural fibers.
+Microfiber, though a synthetic material, does not pale in comparison to other natural fiber materials.
 Its moisture-wicking and stain-resistant nature, coupled with its silky-satin feel, also make microfiber sheets an excellent choice for sleepers who wish for quality, low-maintenance bedding.

-Whatever your choice for material, know that you can’t go wrong if it’s made with quality.
+Whatever your choice for material, be it a cotton sheet or microfiber sheet, know that you can’t go wrong if it’s made with quality.
 At Casper, we are intentional about the materials we use and the impact they will have on your sleep.
-Casper’s 100% organic cotton sheets envelop your bed in soft, crisp fabric for a comfortable, cool, and restful night’s sleep.
+Casper’s 100% organic cotton bed sheets envelop your bed in soft, crisp fabric for a comfortable, cool, and restful night’s sleep.

 Browse our different types of bed sheets today and be one step closer to a cozy night’s sleep.